 - provisions in the event of subdivision of the property

 - term of the agreement, options for renewal of the agreements and termination provisions

-- assurance provisions in the event the wind farm defaults (such as deposit or bank guarantee)
+- assurance provisions to protect the landowner in the event the project defaults (such as a deposit or bank guarantee)

 - decommissioning provisions, responsibilities of the parties and arrangements to ensure funding is assured and protected

 - remedies available to the landowner in the event of default by the developer, and